wp-plugins/tweet-old-post/readme.txt

 - Removed PHP 4 support as it was creating problem for lot of people

+**New in v2.0**
+- added provision to select if you want to shorten the URL or not.
+- Cleaned other options.

 == Installation ==

 Following are the steps to install the Tweet Old Post plugin